FAQs on Break-Fast Slow Feed Bowls

 5. Being a faster eater compared with other dogs

-To reduce the risks, that owners can control, we recommend to split feeding (morning and evening meals), and use brake-fast™ bowls on the ground.
+To reduce the risks, that owners can control, we recommend splitting feeding (morning and evening meals), and use brake-fast™ bowls on at the proper height for your pet.

 Your dog may be a particular breed that is most at risk for bloat.
 Read our list of top dog breeds most at risk for bloat (GDV).